qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-ovhcloud.md

 Through the seamless integration between Qdrant Hybrid Cloud and OVHcloud, developers and businesses are able to deploy the fully managed vector database within their existing OVHcloud setups in minutes, enabling faster, more accurate AI-driven insights.

 - **Simple setup:** With the seamless “one-click” installation, developers are able to deploy Qdrant’s fully managed vector database to their existing OVHcloud environment.

 - **Trust and data sovereignty**: Deploying Qdrant Hybrid Cloud on OVHcloud enables developers with vector search that prioritizes data sovereignty, a crucial aspect in today's AI landscape where data privacy and control are essential.
 True to its “Sovereign by design” DNA, OVHcloud guarantees that all the data stored are immune to extraterritorial laws and comply with the highest security standards.

 - **Open standards and open ecosystem**: OVHcloud’s commitment to open standards and an open ecosystem not only facilitates the easy integration of Qdrant Hybrid Cloud with OVHcloud’s AI services and GPU-powered instances but also ensures compatibility with a wide range of external services and applications, enabling seamless data workflows across the modern AI stack.

 - **Cost efficient sector search:** By leveraging Qdrant's quantization for efficient data handling and pairing it with OVHcloud's eco-friendly, water-cooled infrastructure, known for its superior price/performance ratio, this collaboration provides a strong foundation for cost efficient vector search.

-#### Build a Recommendation System with Collaborative Filtering Using Sparse Vectors with Qdrant Hybrid Cloud and OVHcloud
+#### Build a Recommendation System with Qdrant Hybrid Cloud and OVHcloud

 ![hybrid-cloud-ovhcloud-tutorial](/blog/hybrid-cloud-ovhcloud/hybrid-cloud-ovhcloud-tutorial.png)